AlderLake/integ-26fd9a335/README.md

 # download fresh etf list and 5 years of etf data all in one file
 quote etf && quote -all=true -outfile=etf.csv -infile=etf.txt

-# download hourly data for all Bittrex BTC markets all in
+# download hourly data for all Bittrex BTC markets all in one file
+quote bittrex-btc && quote -so